-- 5.3.1 The provider implements a system for the safe and quality use of medicines, including processes to: - a) ensure medicines-related information is available to workers and the older person - b) ensure workers and others caring for an older person have access to the older person's up-to-date medicines list and other supporting information at transitions of care - c) ensure safe administration including assessing the older person's swallowing ability, determining suitability of crushing medicines and providing alternative safe formulations when required - d) minimise interruptions to the administration of prescribed medicines including supporting access to medicines when an older person is prescribed a new medicine or an urgent change to their medicine - e) ensure a current, accurate and reliable record of all medicines is documented and the clinical reasons for the treatment are stated, including pro re nata (PRN) medicines - f) support remote access for prescribing. - 5.3.2 Health professionals review, plan and make changes to medicines for the older person when they are acutely unwell. - 5.3.3 The provider has processes to ensure medication reviews are conducted including: - a) at the commencement of care, at transitions of care and annually when care is ongoing - b) when there is a change in diagnosis or deterioration in behaviour, cognition or mental or physical condition - c) when there is polypharmacy and the potential to deprescribe - d) when a new medicine is commenced, or a change is made to an existing medicine or to the medication management plan - e) when there is an adverse event potentially related to medicines. - 5.3.4 The provider documents existing or known allergies or side effects to medicines, vaccines or other substances at the commencement of care and monitors and updates documentation when new allergies or side effects occur. - 5.3.5 The provider implements processes to identify, monitor and mitigate risks to older people associated with the use of high-risk medicines, including reducing the inappropriate use of psychotropic medicines. - 5.3.6 The provider reports adverse medicine and vaccine events to the Therapeutic Goods Administration.

-5.3.7 The provider regularly reviews and improves the effectiveness of the system for the safe and quality use of medicines.
+- 5.3.1 The provider implements a system for the safe and quality use of medicines, including processes to ensure: - a) access to medicines-related information for older people, workers and health professionals - access for health professionals and others caring for an older person to the older person's up-to-date medicines list and other supporting information at transitions of care

+- safe administration including assessing the older person's swallowing ability, determining suitability of crushing medicines and providing alternative safe formulations when required - d) minimal interruptions to the administration of prescribed medicines including supporting access to medicines when an older person is prescribed a new medicine or an urgent change to their medicine - e) documentation of a current, accurate and reliable record of all medicines and the clinical reasons for the treatment, including pro re nata (PRN) medicines - f) support remote access for prescribing. - 5.3.2 The provider has processes to ensure medication reviews are conducted including: - a) at the commencement of care, at transitions of care and annually when care is ongoing - b) when there is a change in diagnosis or deterioration in behaviour, cognition or mental or physical condition or when a person is acutely unwell - c) when there is polypharmacy and the potential to deprescribe - d) when a new medicine is commenced, or a change is made to an existing medicine or medication management plan - e) when there is an adverse event potentially related to medicines. - 5.3.3 The provider documents existing or known allergies or side effects to medicines, vaccines or other substances at the commencement of care and monitors and updates documentation when new allergies or side effects occur. - 5.3.4 The provider implements processes to identify, monitor and mitigate risks to older people associated with the use of high-risk medicines, including reducing the inappropriate use of psychotropic medicines. - 5.3.5 The provider has processes to report adverse medicine and vaccine events to the Therapeutic Goods Administration. - 5.3.6 The provider regularly reviews and improves the effectiveness of the system for the safe and quality use of medicines.
-Note:

-These actions apply to providers responsible for medication management including prescribing, dispensing, providing information about medicines, storing, administering and monitoring medicines.
+Note: These actions apply to providers responsible for medication management including prescribing, dispensing, providing information about medicines, storing, administering and monitoring medicines.